 In accordance with Tenn.
-Code Ann. § 12-1-203, I am enclosing an original and one copy of the annual (2014) update of the Attorney General's Regulatory Takings Guidelines for publication in the Tennessee Register.
-There have been no changes in federal or state law affecting takings over the preceding twelve months, however, some slight modifications are being made this year to the sections on permitting in order to be more reflective of one state agency's practices.
-Specifically, on pp. 6-7 of the attached redline, we are deleting the words "equal to the property dedication's value," which had been inserted last year.
-That change has been incorporated on pages 6 and 7 of this original update in sections III, B. 3. b. and III, C. 1 (redline copy is also attached).
+Code Ann. § 12-1-203, I am enclosing an original and one copy of the annual (2015) update of the Attorney General's Regulatory Takings Guidelines for publication in the Tennessee Register.
+There have been no changes in federal or state law affecting takings over the preceding twelve months.
 I will also be forwarding to you an electronic version of the guidelines in Word format.